Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 Information to Prepare Before You Call

-When you call our helpline, you’ll want to have as much relevant information as possible so that you can adequately answer the admissions consultant’s questions.
+When you call our helpline, you’ll want to have as much relevant information as possible so that you can adequately answer the admissions navigator’s questions.
 Examples of info you may need to provide include:

 - Your insurance plan and policy number.

-- How severe the alcohol addiction is.
+- How severe alcohol addiction is.

 - If any other substances are being abused, and if so, list them.